AXIHIXA/Memo/notes/system/07-shortcuts.md

 - Go to beginning of line: HOME
 - Go to end of line: END
+- Scroll down to the previous page: PAGE UP
-- Shift pages: PAGE UP, PAGE DOWN
+- Scroll down to the next page: PAGE DOWN

 ## Terminal